 - CSE monitoring and evaluation.

-The training began with an introduction to CSE and was followed by a presentation about how best to conduct conflict analysis.
-After lunch, facilitators addressed the interaction between access to learning environments and conflict as well as the application of CSE strategies in such contexts.
+The training will begin with an introduction to CSE followed by a presentation about how best to conduct a RERA.
+After lunch, facilitators will address the interaction between access to learning environments and conflict as well as conflict sensitive M&E.

-On the second day, facilitators continued with conflict sensitive strategies for teaching and learning.
-The final module of the training addressed monitoring, evaluation, and learning (MEL), with a discussion of how conflict interacts with MEL activities in education programs.
+On the second day, facilitators will continue with conflict sensitive strategies for teaching and learning.
+The final module of the training addresses education policy, with concrete guidance for working with host governments.

-At the end of the training, participants had a better understanding of CSE approaches and were equipped to incorporate both CSE approaches and effective monitoring and evaluating techniques into their work.
-The training prepared practitioners to look beyond the impact of conflict on access to education, by introducing strategies that help identify ways to mitigate the potential for education to fuel conflict and reinforce inequalities that exacerbate conflict.
+At the end of the training, participants will have a better understanding of CSE approaches and will be equipped to incorporate both CSE approaches and effective monitoring and evaluating techniques into their work.
+The training will prepare practitioners to look beyond the impact of conflict on access to education, by introducing strategies that help identify ways to mitigate the potential for education to fuel conflict and reinforce inequalities that exacerbate conflict.

 For more on this event